Visceral pain

-Visceral pain is defined as pain that results from the activation of nociceptors of the thoracic, pelvic, or abdominal viscera (organs) in the human body.
+Visceral pain is defined as pain that results from the activation of nociceptors of the thoracic, pelvic, or abdominal viscera (internal organs) in the human body.
 Visceral structures are highly sensitive to distension (stretch), ischemia and inflammation, but relatively insensitive to other stimuli that normally evoke pain such as cutting or burning.

 Visceral pain is diffuse, difficult to localize, and often referred to a distant, usually superficial, structure.
 It may be accompanied by symptoms such as nausea, vomiting, changes in vital signs as well as emotional manifestations.
 The pain may be described as sickening, throbbing, pulsating, deep, squeezing, and/or dull.

 Physiology

 Nociceptive innervation

 Nociceptive innervation is often the only type of sensory innervation possessed by visceral structures.
 Nociceptive innervation of visceral structures entails two distinct modalities: